LaughingLeader/BG3ModdingTools/README.md

 * [Python](https://www.python.org/downloads/) (3.10 or higher)
 * [LSLib](https://github.com/Norbyte/lslib/releases/latest)

-After python is installed (or if it was already installed), make sure to install required packages with this command in the command line:
+After python is installed (or if it was already installed), make sure to install required packages with this command in the command line, or double click `InstallScriptRequirements.bat`:
 ```
 pip install -r scripts/requirements.txt
 ```